AlibabaCloudDocs/backbonenet/intl.en-US/User Guide/Flow logs/Flow log overview.md

 # Flow log overview {#concept_778527 .concept}

 This topic describes the flow log function of Cloud Enterprise Networks \(CENs\).
-A flow log is used to capture the traffic data of the network instances that belong to different regions associated with a CEN instance.
-After you enable the flow log function, you can use the data aggregated in flow logs to analyze cross-region traffic flows, minimize traffic costs, and troubleshoot network faults.
+By using the flow log function, you can capture the traffic data of the network instances in different regions of a CEN.
+You can also use the data aggregated in flow logs to analyze cross-region traffic flows, minimize traffic costs, and troubleshoot network faults.

 **Note:**

+-   To add your account to the whitelist for the flow log function, open a ticket.
 -   Flow logs only capture cross-region traffic data of mutual access.
 Traffic between two VPCs in a region, or traffic among VPCs, VBRs, and on-premises data centers in a region, are not captured.
 -   The flow log function is supported in China \(Hangzhou\), China \(Shanghai\), China \(Zhangjiakou\), China \(Shenzhen\), China \(Beijing\), China \(Hohhot\), China \(Hong Kong\), UK \(London\), US \(Silicon Valley\), US \(Virginia\), Germany \(Frankfurt\), India \(Mumbai\), Singapore, Indonesia \(Jakarta\), Australia \(Sydney\), and Malaysia \(Kuala Lumpur\).